Battle of Viru Harbor: Battle

-Meanwhile, the Marine raiders' approach saw them advance 12 mi through dense terrain, and had been delayed due to several skirmishes with the Imperial Japanese Navy and Army troops that were guarding the approaches to Viru Harbor.
+Meanwhile, the Marine Raiders' approach saw them advance 12 mi through dense terrain, and had been delayed by several skirmishes with the Imperial Japanese Navy and Army troops that were guarding the approaches to Viru Harbor.
 During the advance, Currin's men clashed with Japanese troops around the Lambeti Plantation on both sides of the Lakuru River on 28 June and then again around the Choi River on 29 June.
-He then received intelligence that the main concentration of Japanese forces was around the western shore of the harbor, at Tetemara, with an outpost across the harbor at Tombe.
+He then received intelligence that the main concentration of Japanese forces was around the western shore of the harbor at Tetemara with an outpost across the harbor at Tombe.

 The Marines stopped short of the junction of the Tetemara–Tombe trails, close to their objective (Viru Harbor) on the evening of 30 June, and prepared to launch their attack the following day.
 Currin's men subsequently launched two-pronged attack the following morning; two platoons were detached to attack Tombe from the northeast, while the rest of the regiment skirted around the harbor to the north, crossing the Viru, Tita and Mango Rivers, and assaulted Tetemara from the southwest.
 The outpost at Tombe was quickly overwhelmed around 08:45 on 1 July, while the main body of Marines drove the Japanese out of Viru in a running battle that lasted until the early afternoon.
-They were supported by preliminary air attacks by seventeen US Navy Dauntless dive-bombers, while landing craft with combat supplies (ammunition and fuel) entered the harbor to ensure rapid resupply.
+They were supported by preliminary air attacks by 17 US Navy Dauntless dive-bombers, while landing craft with combat supplies (ammunition and fuel) entered the harbor to ensure rapid resupply.
 As Hara's troops withdrew into the jungle, the Marines began constructing defensive positions to wait for reinforcement.

 Aftermath

 Casualties amounted to 13 US personnel killed and 15 wounded, while 61 Japanese were killed and around 100 were wounded.
 The surviving members of Hara's 1st Battalion, 229th Infantry Regiment, totaling about 170 men, spent the next two weeks withdrawing back to Munda where they were concentrated around Lambeti Plantation—halfway between Munda Point and Ilangana—during preparations for a counterattack in mid-July.
-On 4 July, Viru Harbor was occupied by a company of the 103rd Infantry Regiment which followed the Marines' advance overland and U.S. Navy Seabees and ships.
+On 4 July, Viru Harbor was occupied by a company of the 103rd Infantry Regiment which followed the Marines' advance overland and US Navy Seabees and ships.
 The troops from 4th Marine Raider Battalion and 103rd Infantry Regiment held the area until 9 July when they were relieved; Currin's men returned to Guadalcanal.
-They were later sent to reinforce Colonel Harry B. Liversedge's Northern Landing Group around Bairoko, arriving off Enogai Point on 18 July.
+They were later sent to reinforce Colonel Harry B. Liversedge's northern landing group around Bairoko, arriving off Enogai Point on 18 July.

 Following the battle, Segi Point was developed into an airfield, while Viru Harbor was built into a staging base for supporting the Landings on Rendova and for the Drive on Munda Point.
 Plans to establish a PT boat base in the harbor were canceled when it was determined to be unsuitable.
 Seabees from the 20th Naval Construction Battalion remained until October 1943, stevedoring cargo, developing roads, constructing a marine railway, and building beach defenses.
 They also repaired the existing 50 by 30 ft wharf with coral and coconut tree logs.